So you’re looking for a Barcelona Spain itinerary? I’ve been there!

 Barcelona Spain Itinerary: 9:00 AM – Breakfast at La Boqueria

-Operating since 1217, La Boqueria is more than just a market – it’s a vital part of Barcelona’s culture.
+This market’s been feeding locals since the 1200s, and the energy here is contagious.
 Here, you’ll find an array of fresh produce, local cheeses, cured meats, and other regional specialties.

 Practical Info